JonathanWilbur/mueller-report/volume1.md

 that may have occurred during the course of the FBI's confirmed investigation before the special counsel's appointment.
-"If the special counsel believes it is necessary and appropriate, " the Order further provided, "the special counsel is authorized to prosecute federal crimes arising from the investigation of these matters. " Id. ¶(c). finally, the Acting attorney general made applicable "sections 600.4 through 600.10 of Title 28 of the Code of federal regulations. " Id. ¶(d).
+"If the special counsel believes it is necessary and appropriate, " the Order further provided, "the special counsel is authorized to prosecute federal crimes arising from the investigation of these matters. " Id. ¶(c).
+Finally, the Acting attorney general made applicable "sections 600.4 through 600.10 of Title 28 of the Code of federal regulations. " Id. ¶(d).

 The Acting attorney general further clarified the scope of the special counsel's